The Virtual Armchair General

 From author/sculptor Chris Ferree, comes his most ambitious game rules yet!

 Waken The Storm! is a Fantasy Battles game system for miniatures.
 The rules reflect the technology and practices of Dark Age through early Medieval warfare, but allowing for the Heroic Fighters, Magic Users, Magical Artifacts, and assorted monsters associated with European Mythology.
-WTS is the only Officially Sanctioned Fantasy Game System based on the classic The Sword And The Flame.
-The 72 page rule book, with full color covers, comes with three special full color, slick card Game Decks (Action, Magic, Magical Items), game counters, and Unit Record Sheets.
-The specially designed 48 card Action Deck regulates Movement, Fire Effects, and Casualties, each in the proper game sequence.
+WTS is the only Officially Sanctioned Fantasy Game System based on the classic The Sword And The Flame .
+The 72 page rule book, with full color covers, comes with three special full color, Game Card Decks (Action, Magic, Magical Items), each now provided pre-cut, ready for immediate play, in reusable plastic bags.
+Full color game counters and Unit Record Sheets complete the game accessories included.
+The specially designed 52 card Action Deck regulates Movement, Fire Effects, and Casualties, each in the proper game sequence.
 WTS is not a "Dependent Variant" of TSATF, but a complete, stand alone game system.

 Rules cover missile fire, close combat, and morale, all emphasizing the actual factors that helped determine the outcomes of Dark Ages warfare.
 But the emphasis is on key characters: The Heroes, Born Leaders, Magic Users, and more of Humans, Orks, Elves, Dwarves, and more.

-Waken The Storm! is one of the most widely anticipated rules releases in years and now its First Edition is ready for immediate delivery.
+Waken The Storm! was one of the most widely anticipated rules releases in years and is ready for immediate delivery.

 Return To Titles List